VTTI-CSM/NeTrainSim/README.md

 There is no prerequisite required to run NeTrainSim as the installer has all the required 3rd party packages.

 ### Installing
 Once the file is downloaded on your hard drive.
 Double click the downloaded file and follow the instruction to install the application.
-The default installation folder is "C:\Program Files\NeTrainSim"; however, you can alter this installation path as you wish during the installation process.
+The default installation folder is `C:\Program Files\NeTrainSim`; however, you can alter this installation path as you wish during the installation process.

 Note that this version of NeTrainSim does not have a GUI and it only allows access through the command line interface.